-Qatar Navigation Q.P.S.C. (the "Company" or the "Parent") was incorporated on 5 July 1957 as a Qatari Shareholding Company, with the Commercial Registration number 1 issued by the Ministry of Economy and Commerce.
-The registered office of the Company is located in Doha, State of Qatar.
+Qatar Navigation Q.P.S.C. (the "Company" or the "Parent") was incorporated in accordance with the provisions of the Qatar Commercial Companies Law No. 11 of 2015 as a Qatari Public Shareholding Company, and it is registered at the Ministry of Economy and Commerce of the State of Qatar with the Commercial Registration number 1 dated 5 July 1957.
+The registered office of the Company is located at Street No. 523, Zone 56, Umm Al Saneem Area, East Industrial Road, Doha, State of Qatar.
 The shares of the Company are publicly traded on the Qatar Stock Exchange since 26 May 1997.

-These consolidated financial statements comprise the Company and its subsidiaries (collectively referred as the "Group").
+These consolidated financial statements comprise the Company and its subsidiaries (collectively referred as the "Group" and individually as the "Group entities") and the Group's interests in equity-accounted investees.

-The principal activities of the Group, which remain unchanged from the previous period, include the provision of marine transport, acting as agent to foreign shipping lines, offshore services, sale of heavy vehicles, ship repair, fabrication and installation of offshore structures, land transport, chartering of vessels, real estate, investments in listed and unlisted securities, trading of aggregates, building materials and the operation of a travel agency.
-During the current year, the group commenced warehousing operations.
+The principal activities of the Group, which remain unchanged from the previous year, include the provision of marine transport, acting as agent to foreign shipping lines, offshore services, sale of heavy vehicles, ship repair, fabrication and installation of offshore structures, land transport, chartering of vessels, real estate, investments in listed and unlisted securities, trading of aggregates, warehousing, building materials, and the operation of a travel agency.

-The consolidated financial statements of the Group were authorised for issue by the Board of Directors on the 25th of February 2019.
+The consolidated financial statements of the Group were authorised for issue by the Company's Board of Directors on the 25 February 2020.

-(a) The Company had the following active subsidiaries as at the current and the comparative reporting dates:
+(a) The Company had the following active subsidiaries owned directly or indirectly, as at the current and the comparative reporting dates:

-The company had the following wear at the following active subsidiaries as at the entrent and the compar Name of the subsidiary Country of incorporation Principal activities 2018 2017 Qatar Shipping Company W.L.L.
+Group e shareh Name of the subsidiary Country of incorporation Principal activities 2019 2018 Qatar Shipping Company W.L.L.
 Qatar Chartering of vessels and maritime services 100% 100% Halul Offshore Services W.L.L.
 Qatar Chartering of vessels offshore services 100% 100% Qatar Quarries and Building Materials Company Q.P.S.C. (i) Qatar Trading in building materials 50% 50% Gulf Shipping Investment Company W.L.L.
 Qatar Cargo handling 100% 100% Qatar Shipping Company (India) Private Limited (ii) India Own, hire, purchase, sale, operate and manage all types of ships 100% 100% Ocean Marine Services W.L.L.
 Qatar Cargo handling, offshore support services 100% 100% Halul United Business Services L.L.C.
 Saudi Offshore services 100% 100% Milaha Trading Company W.L.L.
 Qatar Trading in industrial materials 100% 100% Navigation Travel & Tourism W.L.L.
 Qatar Travel agency 100% 100% Navigation Trading Agencies W.L.L.
 Qatar Trading in heavy equipment 100% 100%